 Change your Name on your Marriage License.

-Florida allows people to change their names on their marriage license application form.
+Your State allows people to change their names on their marriage license application form.
 While the forms differ by locality, you can generally just fill in your new name and list your former name on the form.
-A county clerk will issue a license after the normal Florida marriage license process is completed.
+A county clerk will issue a license after the normal marriage license process is completed.
 You'll need the original (or certified) marriage license with the raised seal to make changes with other agencies.

 Change your Social Security card.

 Visit the Social Security Administration's website and fill out the application for a new Social Security card.
 You'll keep the same number—just your name will be different.
-Mail-in your application to the local Social Security Administration office, or just go through the process while you're there.
+Mail in your application to the local Social Security Administration office, or just go through the process while you're there.
 You should get your new card within 10 business days.

 Change Name on Passport.

-Once you've finished the SSA process it is recommended getting a passport with your new last name -even if you don't foresee yourself traveling abroad anytime soon.
+Once you've finished the SSA process it is recommended to get a passport with your new last name -even if you don't foresee yourself traveling abroad anytime soon.
 That's because you can then use the passport to update your driver's license.
 Having two documents with your married title on them makes the DHSMV process much easier.

 Change your license at the DMV.